Computing the $F$-pure Threshold of Flag Varieties: Introduction

-In Section \ref{sec: Flag varieties under other embeddings} we prove that the homogeneous coordinate rings $R$ of general Grassmannians $G/P$ with respect to the Pl\"{u}cker embedding are Gorenstein (Proposition \ref{prop: Grassmannian Gorenstein a-invariant}).
-From the proof, we make a connection between the $a$-invariant of $R$ and the root system associated to the algebraic group $G$.
-This is stated as follows:
+Another main result of our paper is that we make a connection between the $a$-invariant of the homogeneous coordinate ring $R$ of a general Grassmannian $G/P$ and the root system associated to the algebraic group $G$.
+This is stated as follows.

 \begin{thmx}[Corollary \ref{cor: a-invariant via root systems}] Let $\Phi$ be the root system associated to $G$, and $P$ be a maximal parabolic subgroup determined by the set of simple roots $I=\Delta\setminus\{\alpha\}$, for some simple root $\alpha\in\Delta$.
 Let $\varpi$ be the fundamental weight corresponding to $P$.
 Then